The Chew Toy: Ukraine and the Baltic States — Latvia and Lithuania in particular.

 Rye fields.
 Just... dear God, the rye fields.

 Hair Contrast Duo: Poland and Lithuania.
 A bit of a subversion in that Lithuania is usually the sweeter of the two, but he fits the "darker personality" just fine by depressing himself constantly.

 Hair Decorations: Both Ukraine and Belarus use hairbands.
 Ukraine also adds some hairpins.

-Odd Friendship / Opposites Attract: Poland is cheerful and hyper, Lithuania is gentle and kind.
+Odd Friendship / Opposites Attract: Poland is cheerful and hyper but also selfish and bratty, Lithuania is gentle and kind but also constantly stressed.
 At some point they even were in an alliance, which is pretty much assumed to them having been married.
 (To be fair, the alliance itself did start with the marriage of their bosses, Duke Jagiello of Lithuania and Queen Jadwiga of Poland)